Particular/docs.particular.net/nservicebus/pipeline/manipulate-with-behaviors.md

 - nservicebus/pipeline/customizing-v6
 ---

-NServiceBus pipelines are made up of a group of steps acting on the same level of abstraction.
+Pipelines are made up of a group of steps acting on the same level of abstraction.
 This allows scenarios such as

  * Defining a step that works with the "incoming physical" message before it has been deserialized.
  * Defining a step that is executed before and after each handler invocation (remember: there can be multiple message handlers per message).